Heat

 External heat relates to the season summer.

-To cools the internal heat one can engage in a raw food diet (raw, uncooked foods have cooling nature) and choose some specifically cooling foods such as green leafy vegetables, cucumbers, broccoli as well as fruits that ripe during spring, summer or in hot climates such as citrus fruits, strawberries, melons and watermelons, plums.
+To cool the heat one can temporarily engage in a raw food diet (raw, uncooked foods have cooling nature) and choose some specifically cooling foods such as green leafy vegetables, cucumbers, broccoli as well as fruits that ripe during spring and summer or come from hot climates such as citrus fruits, strawberries, plums, melons and watermelons.
+All these foods are cooling, moistening and hydrating but they should not be consumed for longer periods of time as they will slow down the digestion.

 YS